 Retsina is a Greek white wine that is produced using an ancient method of winemaking that dates all the way back to the 2nd century BC.
 The wine is prepared using the sap from an Aleppo tree which results in the wine having a distinct flavour.

-It’s hard to describe the taste of retsina – it is sweet, fruity, and very different to most white wines.
+It’s hard to describe the taste of retsina – it is sweet, fruity, and very different from most white wines.
 The drink is widely available throughout Greece so I suppose that you will simply have to sample it for yourself when you visit.

 Mastiha (“mastic”) is one of those ingredients that is so quintessentially Greek.
 Outside of a select few countries in the Mediterranean and the Middle East, mastiha is not widely consumed outside of Greece.